dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/bugs.md

 Now that the app code can compile and run, you'll likely have noticed that there are two flaws with how the app behaves.
 The app doesn't let you reselect a note that's already selected, and the list of notes isn't reordered after a note is created or changed.

-## Get notes to the top
+## Get notes to the top of the list

 First, fix the reordering problem with the notes list.
 In the _ViewModels\\NotesViewModel.cs_ file, the `AllNotes` collection contains all of the notes to be presented to the user.
-Unfortunately, the downside to using an `ObservableCollection` is that it can't be sorted.
-You must deal with items in the list one at a time.
+Unfortunately, the downside to using an `ObservableCollection` is that it must be manually sorted.
 To get the new or updated items to the top of the list, perform the following steps:

 01. In the **Solution Explorer** pane of Visual Studio, double-click on **ViewModels\\NotesViewModel.cs**.
 01. In the `ApplyQueryAttributes` method, look at the logic for the **saved** query string key.